By now, you must know of my fondness for Snickers bars.

 - Press the crust into the parchment-lined dish (see photo), until uniformly flat.
 I like to lay parchment paper on top and then press down with something flat – like a liquid measuring cup – and press down so it’s firmly packed.
 Set crust in freezer to set.

-- Next make date caramel by adding 3/4 cup dates to the food processor.
-Blend until a paste forms, then add hot water a little at a time until it forms a nice caramel-like paste that's spreadable.
-Try not to add more than 3-4 Tbsp (45-60 ml), which will depend on the freshness of your dates.
+- Next make date caramel by adding 3/4 cup dates (amount as original recipe is written // adjust if altering batch size) to the food processor.
+Blend until a paste forms, then add hot water a little at a time until it forms a nice caramel-like paste that’s spreadable.
+Try not to add more than 3-4 Tbsp (45-60 ml // amount as original recipe is written // adjust if altering batch size), which will depend on the freshness of your dates.
 Set aside.

 - Add your drained, soaked cashews to a high speed blender, along with vanilla (optional), maple syrup, coconut milk, sea salt, oil, and lemon juice.
 Blend on high until creamy and smooth, scraping down sides as needed.